Federal Supplemental Information to Form 990 or 990-EZ

 Historical Past-Year Versions of Federal 990 (Schedule O)

-We have a total of eight past-year versions of 990 (Schedule O) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of 990 (Schedule O) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Schedule O (Form 990 or 990-EZ)